Environmental impacts of fur farming: Future Solutions

 Fur in clothing has a practical application in colder climates, where it keeps wearers warm.
 Although synthetic fur is less effective for keeping warm in extremely-cold climates, it can be a substitute in warmer climates (which would result in less need for products using real fur).
 Anti-fur campaigns, such as PETA's, increase awareness of animal-welfare issues and reduce demand for real fur.
-Governments can also play a role in regulating the distribution and sale of farmed fur; the United States passed the Truth in Fur Labeling Act (HR 2480) in 2010, ensuring that the source species is identified when a fur product is sold.
+Several governments have introduced regulations governing fur labeling and farm standards.
+For example, the United States enacted the Truth in Fur Labeling Act (HR 2480) in 2010, ensuring that the source species is identified when a fur product is sold.
 This informs the consumer that the product involved the death of an animal.
 Celebrities and commercial entities with a financial interest in the industry, in contrast, popularize real fur.
-Products using real fur will continue to be desirable, causing fur farming to continue.
-Progressive countries with tighter controls on the fur-farming industry, however, will shift the demand to synthetic fur.
+The long-term desirability of real fur has been questioned.
+Some analysts have suggested that stricter regulations in certain countries may influence global production patterns.
 Government regulation and public education may lessen the demand for farmed fur.

 In the past few years, the general public has begun embracing the use of more vegan products such as faux fur, in part due to the positive changes it can inflict on the environment.

 Faux-fur has its own limitations in the pursuit of being environmentally conscious.
 Fur farmers have been quick to point out that the production of faux-fur still relies of fossil fuels and harmful materials such as plastics in its production.
 Currently, technologies dubbed "bio-based fur" are being developed that aim to produce fur exclusively from natural sources and materials.
 This technology would eliminate many of the current environmental struggles that faux-fur faces.